savar95x/dotfiles/README.md

 ## My dotfiles
-My 2bwm rice.
-I call it "pome.".
+My rice on 2bwm using gruvbox.
+Simple, calm and comfy.
+I call it "pome".

-#### ps
+ps:
-if you're looking for configs of my older rices (endless on dwm, dkwm), they'd be available in [my junkyard](https://github.com/savar95x/junkyard).
+if you're looking for configs of my older rices (endless on dwm, dkwm), they'd be available in my [junkyard](https://github.com/savar95x/junkyard).

 ## Preview
 <img src=.assets/pome.png />